Welcome to the English Department!

 Key Stage 3

 Our Key Stage 3 curriculum is designed to build pupils’ skills in preparation for GCSE study.
-Basic literacy skills of spelling, punctuation and grammar are taught within each project.
-In addition to these schemes, each student undertakes Accelerated Reading and Lexia to assist with and further their literacy skills and comprehension.
+Literacy skills of spelling, punctuation and grammar are taught within each project.

 |Autumn Term||Spring Term||Summer Term|